tedbauer/pushpin/docs/pages/03-deployment/gitHub-pages.md

 # Deploy on GitHub Pages

 GitHub lets you serve HTML files from a configurable branch and directory in the repository.
 Check out GitHub's [instructions for setting that up](https://docs.github.com/en/pages/quickstart).
-Note that by default, GitHub Pages sets up a workflow that runs Jekyll and publishes that; we want to disable that by creating an empty file called `.nojekyll` in the website root, as well as in `docs/` if you publish your site in that directory.
+Note that by default, GitHub Pages sets up a workflow that runs Jekyll and publishes that.
+We don't need to run Jekyll; we just want to run Pushpin, and then have the resulting HTML pages served by GitHub pages.
+Disable Jekyll by creating an empty file called `.nojekyll` in the website root, as well as in `docs/` if you publish your site in that directory.

 To deploy a site with Pushpin and GitHub pages, you can set up some automation for each commit to your site's repo: